DePreto/DePreto/README.md

 In January 2022, got a job as a Junior in the development department, which deals with batch processing of large amounts of data, from scientific equipment, on their own computing cluster.

+- :memo: You can see my solutions to the test tasks: https://github.com/DePreto/testing_tasks

 - 📫 How to reach me: the best way - telegram: `@depreto` or mail: `depreto.kd@gmail.com`

 <!---